-There are many other currency pairs that include the U.S dollar in them.
+Many other currency pairs include the U.S. dollar in them.
 If you are trading with any of those currency pairs, then you need to look at the USDX.

 The USDX contains more than 50% of the Euro, so it is inversely correlated to the EUR/USD.
 Check out an overlay of the USDX (in blue) compared to the chart of the EURUSD (In yellow):

 It is just like a mirror of each other.
 When one goes up, the other goes down, and vice-versa.

 The correlation between the USDX and EURUSD is so strong that there are people who monitor the markets who will use USDX as an inverse indicator of the EUR/USD pair.

 Interestingly, both Forex traders and traders of the USDX index play off of each other.
 This means that both sets of traders will pay attention to the market of the other to see where they might need to take their market.
 If the USDX is getting stronger, then Forex traders may take that as a sign to dump their EUR/USD.